reltonfidelisdev/basic-rest-api-node-express/README.md

 ### [Update game by id]
 put /game/id (integer)

 ### [Remove game]
 delete /game/id (integer)

-# All data is returned in json format with the http status code equivalent to the response type.
+### All data is returned in json format with the http status code equivalent to the response type.
+If an error exist because the request, only a status code is returned